devhosana/worldquiz/readme.md

 **How it works**

-10 Questions about countries, flags and more, questions and countrie are always randomized, no question is hard-coded, player has 7 seconds to answer each question.
+10 Questions about countries, flags and more, questions and countries are randomized, no question is hard-coded, player has 7 seconds to answer each question.

 **What I use here**